joigalcar3/IHDP/README.md

 Within this repository you will find 3 other subdirectories, as well as 6 Python files.
 First, as short description of the folders:

-- Linear System: contains the matrices of the F-16 aircraft model linerised at 5000 [ft] and 00 [ft/s].
+- Linear System: contains the matrices of the F-16 aircraft model linearised at 5000 [ft] and 00 [ft/s].
 - Cloned code PSO: contains the Linear System folder and the 6 Python files, as well as another Python file that carries out the PSO optimisation.
 The 6